rgreinho/bna-tools/docs/mapping-setup.md

 ### Example: E. M. Franklin Ave. between E. 12th St and Manor Road

 Place the street view orange man at E. 12th St & E. M. Franklin Ave.
 Look North.
+You must start at one end, and go to the other end.

 Start identifying the street features represented by the tags at the top of our guide.
 We can see the following ones:

 * There are 2 car lanes.
 * There is a sign indicating a speed limit of 30mph.
-* Cars are parked parralel to the road on both sides.
+* Cars are parked parallel to the road on both sides.
 * The surface of the road is asphalt
 * **There is no bike lane.**